Here’s how to do port forwarding with your iPhone hotspot:

 These are temporary addresses that allow your device to connect to other devices on the internet while maintaining some privacy.

-Port forwarding is the name of this whole process.
+Port forwarding is the name of this whole process whether done with your home router or iPhone.

 In case that’s still a bit on the technical side, let me explain it another way.